mstark/eve_open_api/docs/CalendarApi.md

 event_id = 56 # Integer | The ID of the event requested

-response = EVEOpenAPI::PutCharactersCharacterIdCalendarEventIdResponse.new # PutCharactersCharacterIdCalendarEventIdResponse | The response value to set, overriding current value.
+response = EVEOpenAPI::PutCharactersCharacterIdCalendarEventIdResponse.new # PutCharactersCharacterIdCalendarEventIdResponse | The response value to set, overriding current value

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
-  token: "token_example", # String | Access token to use if unable to set a header
+  token: "token_example" # String | Access token to use if unable to set a header }
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin